 The Oscar-winning actor said his wife believes their 18-year-old son Elliot, who has the condition, changed overnight after having a vaccination.

-Robert, 72, said he now partly regrets axing an anti-vaccine documentary from the Tribeca Film Festival, which he co-founded in New York.
+De Niro, 72, said he now partly regrets axing the anti-vaccine documentary from the Tribeca Film Festival, which he co-founded in New York.

 The film, Vaxxed: From Cover-up To Catastrophe, is directed by former UK doctor Andrew Wakefield, who was struck off the British medical register over widely discredited claims about the Measles, Mumps and Rubella (MMR) vaccine.